M66B/FairEmail/FAQ.md

 The error *...
 Read timed out ...* means that the email server is not responding anymore or that the internet connection is bad.

+The error *...
+Unexpected end of zlib input stream ...*" means that not all data was received, possibly due to a bad or interrupted connection.

 The warning *...
 Unsupported encoding ...* means that the character set of the message is unknown or not supported.
 FairEmail will assume ISO-8859-1 (Latin1), which will in most cases result in showing the message correctly.